rammybt/trading_journal/strategic_asset_allocation-india.md

 - Rebalance if
     - Any allocation changes by more than ±75%. __OR__
-    - Between 3rd week of March and 2nd Week of April.
-(Tax Loss Harvesting)
+    - Between 3rd week of March and 2nd Week of April (Tax Loss Harvesting).
 - Benchmark - Nifty Hybrid 50:50.

 <br/>